sparsity-group/sparsity-group.github.io/index.md

 I am supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-I am generally interested in splines and inverse problems, with particular interests in the regularization of ill-posed inverse problems that take the form of recovering functions from measurements.
+I am generally interested in applied analysis, with particular interests splines, variational methods, and inverse problems.
 For more information, you can take a look at some of my [papers](/papers/).

 Sometimes I write [posts](/posts/) about cool stuff.